raminenieswarrao/React-Web/README.md

 Explanation
 ReactDOM.render:

 This method is used to render React elements into the DOM.
-It takes two arguments: the React element to render and the DOM element to render it into.
+It takes two arguments: the React element to render and the DOM element to render it.
 React.createElement("h1", null, "Getting Started with React.
 Used the Javascript"):

 React.createElement is a method used to create a React element.
 In this case, it creates an h1 element with no props (null) and the text content "Getting Started with React.
 Used the Javascript".